neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components/README.md

 ### Using Google Fonts

-- [ ] Explain with Next.js we can add fonts from the free Google Fonts library very easy
+- [ ] Explain with Next.js we can add fonts from the free Google Fonts library very easily
   - [ ] Point out this is not a feature of `styled-components`, but Next.js
 - [ ] Show the [Google Fonts website](https://fonts.google.com/)
 - [ ] Note that we can import the fonts in Next.js directly, for example in our global styles
 - [ ] Open the `styles.js` file
-- [ ] Import a font from `@next/font`.
+- [ ] Import a font from `next/font`.
 Demonstrate autocomplete for the font name
 - [ ] Explain the import gives a function we need to call
   - [ ] We should pass a configuration object to the function call to define the `subset` we need
   - [ ] A font has subsets for different letters, like: Chinese, Arabic, Cyrillic